lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 The Sanhedrin (or at least many members thereof) was:

-•   Envious of Jesus’ popularity (see Matthew 27:18 & discussion on this site [here](https://hermeneutics.stackexchange.com/questions/58594/why-did-pilate-refer-to-jesus-as-christ-messiah))
+•   Envious of Jesus’ popularity (see Matthew 27:18 & discussion on
+<a href = "https://hermeneutics.stackexchange.com/questions/58594/why-did-pilate-refer-to-jesus-as-christ-messiah" target="_blank" rel="noopener noreferrer">this site here</a>)
 •   They saw Him as a risk to their power (see John 11:47-53)
 •   They did not like His teachings, such as: